thegenemyers/DFA-SPEC/GFA2-spec.md

 ## BACKWARD COMPATIBILITY WITH GFA

-DAS is a superset of GFA, that is, everything that can be encoded in GFA can be encoded in DAS, with a relatively straightforward transformation of each input line.
+GFA2 is a superset of GFA, that is, everything that can be encoded in GFA can be encoded in GFA2, with a relatively straightforward transformation of each input line.

-On the otherhand, a GFA parser, even one that accepts optional SAM-tags at the end of a defined line type, and which ignores line types not defined in GFA, will not accept a DAS specification because of changes in the defined fields of the S- and P-lines.
+On the otherhand, a GFA parser, even one that accepts optional SAM-tags at the end of a defined line type, and which ignores line types not defined in GFA, will not accept a GFA2 specification because of changes in the defined fields of the S- and P-lines.
-Acheving this also makes no sense because DAS extends what was encoded in the L- and C-lines of GFA with a single E-line generalization.
-So any useful DAS reader must read E-lines, and therefore must be an extension of a GFA parser anyway.
+Acheving this also makes no sense because GFA2 extends what was encoded in the L- and C-lines of GFA with a single E-line generalization.
+So any useful GFA2 reader must read E-lines, and therefore must be an extension of a GFA parser anyway.

 The syntactic conventions, however, are identical to GFA.
 Each description line begins